 The basilica is divided in two by pillars.
 In fact in the Middle-Ages, one part of the nave was a shelter for the pilgrims while the other welcomed the clerics.

 Above the altar, the wooden polychrome statue of Christ dates back to the 16th century.

-Today, the sanctuary is Rocamadour’s parish church and mass is celebrated here each Sunday at 11am.
+Today, the sanctuary is Rocamadour’s parish church.
+It hosts a mass on Sunday at 11am.

-The upper part of the parvis also features the empty site where the intact body of St. Amadour was found (now filled with coins thrown by tourists) and the Durandal Sword.
+In addition the upper part of the parvis also features an important site.
+The empty tomb where people presumably found the intact body of St. Amadour.
+Have a look down, you’ll see all the coins thrown by the tourists!.

 The Durandal Sword

-Thrust into the cliff wall above the exit of Notre-Dame chapel is the famous Durandal sword.
 Legend has it that it once belonged to Charlemagne‘s paladin and nephew Roland.
-According to the Song of Roland, the sword was brought by an angel to Charlemagne, who entrusted it to Roland.
+According to the Song of Roland, an angel brought the sword to Charlemagne, who in turn entrusted it to Roland.
 With the help of the mighty sword, Roland held off a Saracen army of 400,000 soldiers, allowing Charlemagne to retreat into France.

-At the Battle of Roncevaux Pass, Roland knew he was doomed and to prevent his sword falling into enemy hands, he attempted to destroy it.
-By smashing it into the cliffs, he cut the Brèche de Roland, a natural gap in the steep cliffs of the Cirque de Gavarnie in the Pyrenees which today marks the border between Spain and France.
+At the Battle of Roncevaux Pass, Roland knew he was doomed.
+Therefore, to prevent his sword falling into enemy hands, he attempted to destroy it.
+By smashing it into the cliffs, he cut the Brèche de Roland.
+(A natural gap in the steep cliffs of the Cirque de Gavarnie in the Pyrenees which today marks the border between Spain and France).

 The Bishop’s Palace

-The shrine is flanked by the Bishop’s Palace (Palais des Évêques) which looks like a fairy-tale castle with its turrets and crenellations.
-It was heavily restored in the 19th century.
+The Bishops Palace (Palais des Évêques) flanks the shrine looking above the valley.
+True, it does looks like a fairy-tale castle with its turrets and crenellations.
+Nevertheless, this is a rather new addition to the site as architects heavily restored it in the 19th century.